thiswillbeyourgithub/knockd_rotator/README.md

 The rotating sequence is deterministically generated based on:
 - The timestamp at the beginning of the current time period (UNIX seconds floored to a multiple of the period length)
 - A unique service name
-- A pre-shared salt value (secret)
+- A pre-shared secret

-This means that legitimate clients and servers will independently generate the same sequence for each time period, while attackers cannot predict future sequences without knowing the salt.
+This means that legitimate clients and servers will independently generate the same sequence for each time period, while attackers cannot predict future sequences without knowing the secret.

 ## How It Works